ericclack/racket-candy-crush/doc/intro.rst

 write your program and on the right side you have a REPL (pronounced repple) where you can try things out.

-Let's try some things out now so that you can get a little familiar with Racket.
+So let's try some things out now so that you can get a little familiar with Racket.

-At the top of the panel you'll see something like this:
+At the top of the REPL panel you'll see something like this:

 .. code:: racket